ptesarik/SIGILLatum.github.io/_posts/2021-06-11-opensuse-sle-raspberry-pi-4-network-install.md

 - Unmount the microSD card.

-- The rest of the process is identical with the instructions from the EEPROM recovery `README.txt`:
+- Follow the steps from the EEPROM recovery `README.txt`.

-  - Make sure your Raspberry Pi is powered off.

-  - Insert the microSD card into your Raspberry Pi.

-  - Power on your Raspberry Pi.

-  - Wait at least 10 seconds.

 At this point, your Raspberry Pi is ready to boot over Ethernet.
 You can remove the microSD card now, unless you are going to install the operating